flammie/omorfi/lexemes/vaikka.markdown

 lexeme: vaikka
 ---

+###  vaikka
+adposition is rare and I haven't found good examples after I started documenting these stuffs, so it may be deprecated and removed in future versions

 ###  vaikka  (alternate reading 2 )

 even, as adverb, "vaikka mitä", "vaikka kuinka paljon" see VISK § 841